erenken/gateMonitor/projects/remootio-angular/README.md

 ## Build

-Run `ng build mynoc-remootio-angular` to build the project.
+Run `ng build remootio-angular` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Usage